leosalas/FastIceCovars/README.md

 # FastIceCovars
-Scripts to generate the fast ice covariate data for the Seals from Space project
+Scripts to generate the fast ice covariate data for the Seals from Space project.
+For more information, contact Dennis Jongsomjit [djongsomjit@pointblue.org] or
+Leo Salas [lsalas@p0intblue.org]

 ## Overall approach
 We start with a raster dataset of bathymetric data.
 From this raster we construct a grid of the desired resolution